ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What is the Penalty for non-compliance under Section 194B?

 The penalty provisions are similar to section 194B.
-The person responsible for the tax deduction, as discussed, if fails to deduct tax at source before paying the winning amount, then this could lead to a minimum imprisonment of 3 months and a maximum imprisonment of 7 years.
+The person responsible for the tax deduction, as discussed, fails to deduct tax at source before paying the winning amount, then this could lead to a minimum imprisonment of 3 months and a maximum imprisonment of 7 years.
 Additionally, a fine may also be imposed.

 What is the due date to deposit TDS U/S 194B & 194BB?